thousandtyone/autoend/README.md

 When the extension moves the semi-colon to the end of the line it also moves your cursor to the next line, thereby making your typing very fluid without having to manually put semi-colons explictly at the end of each line or even having to hit the enter key to move to the next line.

-> **Note**: You can override automtic move to new line after semi-colon.
-Use autoend.autoInsertNewline in VS Code settings to control how autoend automically inserts a new line and moves you to the new line.
+> **Note**: Use autoend.autoInsertNewline in VS Code settings to control if autoend automically inserts a new line and moves you to the new line.
 Default behavior is to automtically move to new line.
+To prevent automatic move to new line change this setting to false.
+Visual Studio Code restart is required after setting change.

 The Extension understands context of the code in which it executes; so semi-colons will not move to end of line automatically for, 'for' or 'foreach' loops!